Skip to content

 Feature / AspectAbstract ClassInterface

-ConstructorYes — called via super() from subclassNo — interfaces have no constructors
+ConstructorYes — called by subclasses via super() to initialise shared fields with validation.No — interfaces have no constructors and no instance state to initialise.

 🎯 Key Takeaways

-• The Template Method pattern is the most powerful real-world use of abstract classes: lock the algorithm skeleton in a final concrete method, delegate the variable steps to abstract methods that subclasses must fill in.
+• The Template Method pattern is the most powerful real-world use of abstract classes: lock the algorithm sequence in a final concrete method, make each variable step abstract so subclasses must fill it in, and add hook methods with no-op defaults for optional steps.

-• A class can be declared abstract with zero abstract methods — this is a valid way to prevent direct instantiation of a logically incomplete type, even when all current methods are implemented.
+• A class can be declared abstract with zero abstract methods — this is a valid way to prevent direct instantiation of a logically incomplete type when all current methods are fully implemented.

 ⚠ Common Mistakes to Avoid